marlonvets/dsti-devops-2021/PROJECT.md

 ### 4. Build Docker image of your application

-1. Create Docker image of your application
+1. Create a Docker image of your application
 2. Push the image to Docker Hub

 **Note!** You must [ignore](https://docs.docker.com/engine/reference/builder/#dockerignore-file) all the files and folders that do not need to be included in the image.